Additional information for your visit

 You are permitted to spend as much time as you like within the Tower of London during opening hours on the date of your booking.
 You could spend the entire day at the Tower if you wanted a detailed visit, but we recommend allowing at least 3 hours, dependent on queues.

 Your admission ticket is valid for one entry only, and no re-entry is permitted.

 The Tower of London is a fortress, and has limited entry points.
 There is no fast track entry option and an element of queuing is to be expected on most days.
 All visitors are required to undergo a bag check before gaining admission.
 There may also be additional queuing for popular exhibitions once inside the Tower on busy days.

 These promotions can only be used to buy tickets on the day of your visit on site.
 Tickets cannot be purchased through our website.
 Separate terms and conditions apply - please check the relevant websites for more details.
-Tesco days out tokens cannot be used to purchase family tickets or membership.

 The ATOC 2 for 1 offer is not valid between 26 March and 9 April 2018 and between 16 July and 7 September 2018.

 Historic Royal Palaces are not part of the Tesco days out token scheme.